-I completed my PhD at the University of Leicester School of Management in September 2015.
-Prior to that, I gained an MA in Social and Political Philosophy from Radboud University Nijmegen in 2010 and an MA in Philosophy from the University of Glasgow in 2008.
+Thomas completed his PhD at the University of Leicester School of Management in September 2015.
+Prior to that, he gained an MA in Social and Political Philosophy from Radboud University Nijmegen in 2010 and an MA in Philosophy from the University of Glasgow in 2008.

 - 2018 (forthcoming): 'Towards an anarchist cybernetics: Stafford Beer, self-organisation and radical social movements', ephemera, 18(4).